KarenTatarian/multimodal_socialcues/README.md

 This version is compatible with Pepper running Naoqi OS 2.9.5.172 and more.

-In this application, Pepper acts a travel agent planning a holiday with the user (script in French).
+In this application, Pepper acts a travel agent planning a holiday with the user (script in French). ```DestinationSelection``` is a class that takes the decisions made on the tablet by the user and accordingly outputs the destination suggestion.

 # Getting Started